leontoddjohnson/iii/README.md

 **notes**

 The top portion shows the notes in the sequence.
-The selected note is brightest, the currently playing note is slighly less bright, and the rest are dim.
+The selected note is brightest, the currently playing note is slightly less bright, and the rest are dim.

-The bottom portion shows two octaves of notes from the scale.
+The bottom portion shows the selected window of the scale (within 12 chromatic notes).
 The selected note placement is the brightest, the root notes are slightly less bright, and the rest are dim.

 - **ENC (clockwise)**: select a note
 - **ENC (counter clockwise)**: place the note on the scale (de-selected is a rest)